Pagh12/rl-overestimation-study/README.md

 - Automatic saving of plots to `Results/` for both reward and bias.

 ---
+# Limitations & Reflections
+- From the presented results, it is not possible to conclude that the models are appropriately implemented.
+Key issues include:
+- Some models increased their returns during training, as expected.
+- Others unexpectedly decreased their returns, which is usually only possible if the implementation is incorrect.
+- Estimation biases occasionally reached very high values (1200–1400), far beyond theoretical expectations.

+---

 ## Installation
 Clone the repository and install dependencies: